SeqROCTM: A Matlab toolbox for the analysis of Sequence of Random Objects driven by Context Tree Models

 \section{Software Architecture}

 The SeqROCTM toolbox have been designed following a modular structure.
-The toolbox consists of functions written in Matlab that can be grouped in five modules regarding their functionalities (see Figure \ref{fig:architecture}).
-This architecture makes the software easy to update, either by adding new functionalities or improving the existing ones.
+The toolbox consists of functions written in Matlab that can be grouped in four modules regarding their functionalities (see Figure \ref{fig:architecture}).
+This architecture makes the software easy to update, either by adding new functionalities or by improving the existing ones.

-The main functions are in the Model Selection module.
-This module contains all the functions used to do model selection.
-As explained in Section \ref{sec:StatCriteria}, different statistics have been implemented to be used as pruning criteria.
-They make up the Statistics module and are properly invoked by the Model Selection module.
-Functions in the Statistic module are rarely invoked directly by users.

-The module Data Manipulation contains all the functions related with the processing of the data given as input to the model selection algorithms.
-This module includes routines to simulate sequences of inputs (i.e., context tree models) as well as response sequences.
-The functions responsible for the visualization of the context tree structure are in the Visualization module.

-The Tools module implements functions that can assist the researcher in the experimental design and in the data analysis.
-Some of those functions are also invoked by functions in the other modules.
+The module Data Simulation includes routines to simulate sequences of inputs (i.e., context tree models), to simulate the response sequence of a sequence of random objects driven by context tree models and to simulate the bivariate sequence.
+The module Visualization implements the algorithm described in \cite{Mill} to graphically show a tree structure.
+This module contains also a routine to print the context tree in the console.
+The Tools module implements several functions that can assist the researcher during the experimental design and data analysis.
+Some of those functions are also invoked by functions in other modules.
+Some demos illustrating how to use the toolbox are included in the Demo module.

-For the visualization of the tree structure we use the algorithm described in \cite{}.
-We also use the functions permn \cite{permn}.
+The main functions of the toolbox are in the Model Selection module.
+This module contains all the model selection procedures and tuning algorithms introduced in Section \ref{sec:modelselection}.
+Figure \ref{fig:modelselectionmodule} presents a close-up of this module.

-Despite the fact that the focus of this toolbox is to implement the new mathetical framework for inference on Sequence of Randon Objects driven by context tree models, it has a close relation to context tree models estimation, also known in the literature as Variable lenght markov chain.
-We end up implementing model selection algorithms also for context tree models.
+The novelty implemented in this toolbox it is illustrated in Figure \ref{fig:modelselectionmodule} by the branch growing from the SeqROCTM node, that is, the mathematical framework to make inference in the class of sequences of random objects driven by context tree models.
+Nevertheless, due to the close relation to model selection in context tree models, we end up including in the toolbox several existing model selection algorithms for context tree models.

-Up to our knowledge, there is only an R-package implementing context tree models (also known in the literature as variable length Markov chain) \cite{}.
-Our proposal differs of this implementation by several aspects.
-First, it is focused on implementing a new mathematical framework for inference in a new class of stochastic processes, sequence of random objects driven by context tree models.
-Nevertheless,
+Up to our knowledge, there is only an R-package implementing model selection in context tree models introduced by \cite{Machler2004}.
+This package implements the algorithm Context and a tuning procedure for the algorithm Context based on Risk functions.
+Our toolbox also works as an alternative tool for this purpose.

+All the implementations are self-contained.
+The only external function the toolbox uses is the function permn \citep{permn}.